obrien-matthew/tarkov-mcp/README.md

 A Model Context Protocol (MCP) server that provides access to Escape from Tarkov game data through the community-maintained Tarkov API.

+> [!IMPORTANT]
+> I am not affiliated with the tarkov.dev project or API.
+I simply built this MCP server to interact with what they have built.
+If you appreciate their work, please consider donating to them [here](https://opencollective.com/tarkov-dev)!

 ## Features

 ### Item Tools